xushuhere/Grocery-List/GroupProject/Docs/ProjectPlan.md

 ## 2 Process Description

-The grocery list manager will be implemented using the Rational Uniffied Process (RUP) which will consist of multiple phases, modifications, aspects and implementations throughout this software development process.
+The grocery list manager will be implemented using the Rational Unified Process (RUP) which will consist of multiple phases, modifications, aspects and implementations throughout this software development process.
 Documents, design, codes and methods are generated as part of this process.

-- *Review the requirement for software design* (done)
+*Review the requirement for software design* (done)
--
-⋅⋅⋅ Activity description: In this activity, the team review the requirement from the customer and discuss the details of potential classes and use case for the design.
+	*Activity description: In this activity, the team review the requirement from the customer and discuss the details of potential classes and use case for the design.
-⋅⋅⋅ Entrance criteria: The detailed requirement from the customer.
+	*Entrance criteria: The detailed requirement from the customer.
-⋅⋅⋅ Exit criteria: A blue print of the UML diagram is drafted and the flow of the use cases has been schemed.
+	*Exit criteria: A blue print of the UML diagram is drafted and the flow of the use cases has been schemed.

-- *Design software architecture via UML diagram* (done)
+*Design software architecture via UML diagram* (done)
--
-⋅⋅⋅  Activity description: After the discussion about the details for the development, the team design UML diagram for software development, including the use cases, the interfae and future implemention considerations.
+	*Activity description: After the discussion about the details for the development, the team design UML diagram for software development, including the use cases, the interface and future implementation considerations.
-⋅⋅⋅  Entrance criteria: the requirement from the customer and blue print of the UML diagram from each member.
+	*Entrance criteria: the requirement from the customer and blue print of the UML diagram from each member.
-⋅⋅⋅ Exit criteria: A well-designed UML diagram for software development.
+	*Exit criteria: A well-designed UML diagram for software development.

-- *Plan Use Case Model *
+*Plan Use Case Model *
-⋅⋅⋅ Activity description: In this activity, the team member will draft use cases of the software.
-A set of possible sequences of interactions between systems and users is layed out.
+	*Activity description: In this activity, the team member will draft use cases of the software.
+A set of possible sequences of interactions between systems and users is listed out.
-⋅⋅⋅Entrance criteria: UML diagram designed.
+	*Entrance criteria: UML diagram designed.
-⋅⋅⋅ Exit criteria: the possible sequences of interactions are identified and the USECASE docummentation is finished.
+	*Exit criteria: the possible sequences of interactions are identified and the USE CASE documentation is finished.

-- *Plan unit test case*
+*Plan unit test case*
-⋅⋅*Activity description: The plan for testing the architectural prototype of the C-Registration System.
-This Test Plan document supports the following objectives.Identify existing project information and the software that should be tested.
-List the recommended test requirements (high level).
+	*Activity description: The plan for testing the architectural prototype of the grocery manager application.
+A Test Plan document supports this activity, including identification of the test target project information and the softwareList , the recommendation of test requirements (high level), the testing strategies, and the required resources.
-Recommend and describe the testing strategies to be employed.
-Identify the required resources and provide an estimate of the test efforts.
-List the deliverable elements of the test activities.
-⋅⋅*Entrance criteria: UML diagram designed.
+	*Entrance criteria: UML diagram designed.
-⋅⋅*Exit criteria: the key test cases are identified and the Testcase docummentation is finished
+	*Exit criteria: the key test cases are identified and a test case documentation is finished

 - *Develop and Unit test use cases*